evhub/bbopt/README.md

 ## Backends

-Currently, BBopt only supports the `scikit-optimize` and `random` backends, but more are in the works!
+Currently, BBopt only supports the following backends:

+- `random`: Chooses values totally randomly.
+- `scikit-optimize`: Uses [`scikit-optimize`](https://scikit-optimize.github.io/) to tune parameters.
+- `hyperopt`: Uses [`hyperopt`](http://hyperopt.github.io/hyperopt/) to tune parameters.

 To change backends, just modify `backend="scikit-optimize"` in the boilerplate to whatever backend you want to use.
 All backends always use the universal interface of
 ```python
 bb.<random function>(<name>, <args to function>)
 ```